daksyonov/TCS/stdlib.md

 #### Performing Masked Arithmetic

-Integers are overflow-prone that means if some integer cannot fit some binary group, this will result in compiler error (if `-0unchecked` is unmarked).
+Integers are overflow-prone which means if some integer cannot fit the receiver's binary group, this will result in compiler error (if `-0unchecked` is unmarked).
 Swift gets us covered with some stuff like:

 - overflow operators: `&+`, `&-`, `&*`
 - overflow assignment operators: `&+=`, `&-=`, `&*=`

-These ones work similarly to ordinary operators with one freedom – they'll silently discard any bits that caused an overflow (if any) and wrap the result as a partial value.
+These ones work similarly to their non-masked neighbours – they'll silently discard any overflowing bits and wrap the result as a partial value.

 Here's what happens, for one, with `UInt8`: